apinanyogaratnam/atom-linker/README.md

 - use .get instead of [] for dicts for faster performance
 - ability to store documents i.e. document db like amazon s3 + ability to only return chunks of the document so that the entire document is not loaded into memory at once
 - store blobs? binary large objects
+- use os.path.join for file paths instead of manually adding the path because it will be different on different operating systems

 NOTES: